 2 c.
 All Purpose Flour

-1 tsp salt
+1 teaspoon salt

-2/3 c. shortening
+⅔ c. shortening

-6 Tbsp ice water
+6 tablespoon ice water

 Sift the flour and salt together into a large mixing bowl.

-Cut half of the shortening into the flour (1/3 c.) until it resembles course corn meal.
-There shouldn’t be any noticeable clumps.
+Cut half of the shortening into the flour (⅓ c.) until it resembles course corn meal.
+There shouldn't be any noticeable clumps.

-Cut in the other half of shortening (1/3 c.) until it resembles peas.
-You want the shortening to be well incorporated into the dough, but you don’t want it to be over mixed.
+Cut in the other half of shortening (⅓ c.) until it resembles peas.
+You want the shortening to be well incorporated into the dough, but you don't want it to be over mixed.

 Now, add your ice water a little at a time.
 The recipe says 6 Tbsp, but I never measure it.
-I pour it in about 1-2 Tbsp at a time and work in with a fork (remember, avoid touching with your hands) until the dough just starts to come together.
+I pour it in about 1-2 tablespoon at a time and work in with a fork (remember, avoid touching with your hands) until the dough just starts to come together.

 When it just starts to hold together in a ball, you have enough water.
 In fact, a few crumbs may still linger.
 You don't want your dough to be too wet, it'll just be a mess to work with.
 If it does end up too wet, refrigerate it for a little while to firm it up before working with it.